 Once you check the previous aspects, it is time to see the actual trading service and facilities that the broker offers.
 Generally, traders would prefer a broker that provides the following things:

-- Low spread – the closer it is to 0 (zero), the better.
+- Low spread – the closer to 0 (zero), the better.

 - Leverage – starting from 1:100 leverage.
 Extremely high leverage can be dangerous for traders because of its high risk, while lower leverage might limit your opportunity.

 - Trading platform – the most common trading platform for forex traders is MetaTrader.
 However, some brokers might provide different platforms in their service.
 This is fine as long as it operates smoothly, is able to execute orders quickly, is easy to navigate, and has complete technical analysis tools.

 - Demo account – it's a free account that can be used to test the broker's platform without having to deposit any real money.

 - Withdrawal methods – ranging from the most traditional like bank wire to e-payments like PayPal, Skrill, and Neteller.

 The aspects we mentioned above are the basic criteria of a good broker in general, but keep in mind that every forex trader has their own unique needs.
 Therefore, when choosing a broker, you also need to pay attention to the features that they offer.
 If they can't provide what you need in terms of your trading system, move on and find another one.

 To make your job easier, we have compiled a list of forex brokers for all kinds of traders, so make sure to check that out.